Professional practice

 • Advising various National Governing Bodies on their rules, policies, and procedures – including a recent advice on the lawfulness of a proposed rule change under company law.

-• Hearing a dispute in relation to the selection for the GB team for the Canoeing Marathon World Championships.
+• Adjudicating on a dispute in relation to the selection for the GB team for the Canoeing Marathon World Championships.

-Daniel also sits on various committees and panels in the sporting sector, including: the Disciplinary Committees of Table Tennis England, British Triathlon, and the Suffolk FA; the Disciplinary, Disputes, and Appeal Panel for British Canoeing; the Safeguarding Case Management Group of Badminton England; the Safeguarding Panel of British Triathlon; and the Governance and Risk Committee of Table Tennis England.
-He is regularly instructed through the Sports Resolutions Pro Bono Panel and the Sports Resolutions Safeguarding Case Management Programme.
-He is a keen sportsman and participates in (and watches) many sports.
-He is a founder and captain of Gray’s Inn Football Club.
+Daniel also sits on various committees and panels in the sporting sector, including: the Disciplinary Committees of Table Tennis England, British Triathlon, and the Suffolk FA; the Disciplinary, Disputes, and Appeal Panel for British Canoeing; the Safeguarding Case Management Group of Badminton England; the Safeguarding Committee of British Rowing; the Safeguarding Panel of British Triathlon; and the Governance and Risk Committee of Table Tennis England.
+He is a member of the Sports Resolutions Pro Bono Panel and the Sports Resolutions Safeguarding Case Management Programme.
+He participates in (and watches) many sports.
+He is a founder of Gray’s Inn Football Club.

 Daniel is happy to advise, and act, on a pro bono basis in relation to sports matters.
 He accepts Direct/Public Access instructions solely in relation to sports matters.